First Snowfall of the Year

 Nothing is worse than pulling out your snowblower for the first time during a blizzard just to find it won't start.
 If you're a planner, the first step is to make sure that you've completed proper pre-season maintenance on your snowblower.

-Even if you don't have a snowblower, you can clear snow even faster by attaching a snow plow or blower directly to your tractor.
+Even if you don't have a snowblower, you can clear snow even faster by attaching a snowplow or blower directly to your tractor.
 Sometimes this alternative is better when garage space is limited or you enjoy the convenience of clearing snow while sitting down.
+If you use a tractor, you can even buy a snow cab attachment so you sit in a weather-protected bubble for comfort while clearing.

 As much as we love the snow, we take safety and preparation seriously.
 Making sure your family, car, and house are all prepared for winter will keep everyone safe.
 There are plenty of checklists out there; just don't let winter catch you off-guard.